Dileepsingh6432/SQL-Revsion/README.md

-# SQL-Revsion
+# SQL-Revision
-A short note for revising the SQL.
+## A short note for revising the SQL.